garden-io/garden/docs/garden-for/kubernetes/run-tests-and-tasks.md

 ---
-title: Run tests and tasks
+title: Running Tests and Tasks
 order: 7
 ---

+{% hint style="info" %}
+To use Garden to run Kubernetes tests and tasks you need to configure the [remote](./remote-kubernetes.md) or [local](./local-kubernetes.md) Kubernetes providers.
+{% endhint %}

 ## Tests